WolframResearch/WolframClientForPython/docs/index.rst

     </div>
     <div class='document-subheader bodyaligned'>
         <span id='header-summary'>
             The Wolfram Client Library for Python lets Python programs directly integrate Wolfram Language capabilities.
-Connect either to a local Wolfram Engine or to the Wolfram Cloud (or a private Wolfram Cloud)
+Connect either to a local Wolfram Engine or to the Wolfram Cloud (or a private Wolfram Cloud).
         </span>
         <br>
     </div>